 BOSTON — A Massachusetts man was convicted Tuesday of conspiring to help al-Qaida and plotting to kill U.S. soldiers in Iraq.

-Tarek Mehanna, 29, of Sudbury, faced four terror-related charges and three charges of lying to authorities.
-A federal jury found him guilty of all counts after deliberating for about 10 hours.
+Tarek Mehanna, 24, of Sudbury, faced four terror-related charges and three charges of lying to authorities.
+A federal jury convicted him Tuesday of all counts.

 Prosecutors said Mehanna and two friends conspired to travel to Yemen so they could receive training at a terrorism camp and eventually go on to Iraq to fight and kill U.S. soldiers there.